darthpelo/SurviveAmsterdam-backend/README.md

 - [ ] Save DB before any deploys

 ## How to setup
-[Here](http://mrchrisbarker.postach.io/post/implementing-swift-backend-server-using-perfect-on-heroku) you can found a great video tutorial about how to implementing swift backend server using perfect on Heroku.
+[Here](http://mrchrisbarker.postach.io/post/implementing-swift-backend-server-using-perfect-on-heroku) you can found a great video tutorial about how to implement swift backend server using perfect on Heroku.
 I suggest this tutorial because is based on the Perfect example that I use as inspiration.

 For this example, instead of work on [URL routing](https://github.com/PerfectlySoft/PerfectExample-URLRouting), we used the mustache template solution, to associate the handler witch the URL request and the JSON response.
 Every